ltw-webdev-4/curriculum/making-a-new-pattern.md

     before: |
       When we want to render new patterns into the library or when we want to update the content from the `README.md` we need Patternbot.

-      So drop your `dog-rescue-pattern-library` folder into Patternbot.
+      So drop your `ecommerce-pattern-library` folder into Patternbot.
 Then press `⌘B` to view it.

       ![](patternbot.jpg)